imyourmanzi/mattmanzi.com/src/routes/projects/data/mattmanzi-com_deepdive.md

 I have maintained this site since 2015, where I originally used it to host "lesson downloads" for students I tutored in my senior year of high school.
-That, and showcase my high school fixation on narwhals (more below).
+That, and to showcase my high school fixation on narwhals (more below).

 ### Technologies